Meet our Senior Leadership Team

 School Director - Ole Bernard Sealey

-OB joins us as the Director after having served as the High School Principal at UAS for the past two academic years and the High School Assistant Principal before that.
+OB enters his second year as the Director after having served as the High School Principal at UAS for the past two academic years and the High School Assistant Principal before that.

 Prior to joining UAS he spent three years as the Head of Secondary at Greenfield Community School in Dubai.
 OB has also worked as a Middle School Vice Principal, MYP Coordinator, and has taught IB Diploma History, IB MYP Humanities, IB MYP Physical Education, and Geography.